Home > Become a Notary > How to Become a Rhode Island Notary

 What information must Rhode Island notaries record in their notary journals?

-If you decide to maintain a notary journal; the RI Notary Public Standards of Conduct strongly recommends recording the following information when performing traditional, electronic, and remote notarizations:
+If you decide to maintain a notary journal; the RI Notary Public Standards of Conduct strongly recommends recording the following information when performing traditional, electronic, and remote online notarizations:

 1. The date and time of the notarial act, proceeding or transaction.